On cover times for 2D lattices: Introduction

 The cover time on a graph, turns out to have an intimate connection with the maximum of the discrete Gaussian free field (GFF) on the graph.
-We will focus on the case of 2D lattice in this work.
-The GFF $\{\eta_v: v\in A\}$ on 2D box with Dirichlet boundary is a mean zero Gaussian process which takes value 0 on $\partial A$ and satisfies the following Markov field condition for all $v\in A\setminus \partial A$: $\eta_v$ is distributed as a Gaussian variable with variance $1/4$ and mean the average over the neighbors given the GFF on $A\setminus \{v\}$ (see also Section~\ref{sec:prelim}).
+The GFF $\{\eta_v: v\in A\}$ on 2D box with Dirichlet boundary is a mean zero Gaussian process which takes value 0 on $\partial A$ and satisfies the following Markov field condition for all $v\in A\setminus \partial A$: $\eta_v$ is distributed as a Gaussian variable with variance $1/4$ and mean the average over the neighbors (in graph distance) given the GFF on $A\setminus \{v\}$ (see also Section~\ref{sec:prelim}).
 Throughout the paper, we use the notation

 where $A$ is a 2D box of side length $n$ and $\eta_v$ is the GFF on $A$ with Dirichlet boundary condition.
-We compare our cover time results with the following result on the tightness of the maximum of the GFF on 2D box due to Bramson and Zeitouni \cite{BZ10}, which serves as a fundamental ingredient in our proof (note that definitions of the GFF in our paper and in \cite{BZ10} have different normalization -- by a factor of 2). \begin{theorem} \cite{BZ10} The sequence of random variables $M_n - m_n$ is tight and \end{theorem} We remark that in view of the analogy to the GFF, it is not at all obvious why the cover time seems to exhibit the same behavior on both wired and unwired boundary case, as the maximum for the GFF does have different deviation in two cases.
-In order to see that the maximum for GFF on 2D box with free boundary (but with a fixed vertex being 0) has deviation of order $\sqrt{\log n}$, we argue that (i) the average (or a suitable weighted average) for the GFF over the boundary is a mean zero Gaussian variable with variance of order $\log n$; (ii) the deviation of this average GFF will propagate to the maximum as the GFF on every vertex in a slightly smaller box in the center, has (roughly) the average as the mean conditioning on the GFF over the boundary.
+We compare our cover time results with the following result on the tightness of the maximum of the GFF on 2D box due to Bramson and Zeitouni \cite{BZ10}, which serves as a fundamental ingredient in our proof (note that definitions of the GFF in our paper and in \cite{BZ10} have different normalization -- by a factor of 2). \begin{theorem} \cite{BZ10} The sequence of random variables $M_n - m_n$ is tight and \end{theorem} We remark that in view of the analogy to the GFF, it is not at all obvious why the cover time seems to exhibit the same behavior on a box with wired boundary and a torus, as the maximum for the GFF does have different deviation in two cases.
+In order to see that the maximum for GFF on 2D torus (with a fixed vertex being 0) has deviation of order $\sqrt{\log n}$, we take a box of side-length $n/2$ in side the torus and argue that (i) the average (or a suitable weighted average) for the GFF over the boundary of the small box is a mean zero Gaussian variable with variance of order $\log n$; (ii) the deviation of the average of the GFF over this boundary will propagate to the maximum, since the GFF of every vertex in a slightly smaller and centered box has (roughly) the average as the mean conditioning on the GFF over the boundary.